PagoFacil/PagoFacil101/docs_en/recurring_payments.md

 It should also be noted that *date* variables are latin format: **dd-mm-yyyy** (instead of US format like mm-dd-yyyy -**NO**-).

 ## register method

+This method is meant to register a credit card, cardholder information and a specific amount to be charged every month on a specified day of the month starting and optionally ending in specific dates.

+Registering a recurring payment can also include a **one time charge** for the same amount at the moment of registering the payment as a setup fee or first in a series.

 ### request variables: